-Capita Asset Services 40 Duke's Place London EC3A 7NH The Council's current contract with Capita is a 3-year contract starting on May 1st 2013.
+Link Asset Services 40 Duke's Place London EC3A 7NH The Council's current contract with Link is a 3-year contract starting on May 1st 2013, with the option to extend for up to two years.
+The contract has been extended for the two years and the next tender exercise will be during 2018/19.